|Get there with Google Maps||Get there with Waze||Get there with Moovit|

 |Ascent: 86m||Trailhead and Markers Gallery|

 This trail is temporarily closed for rehabilitation (2021).
+Update June 2022: The trail is reopened, but still quite burned after 2021 forest fires.

 Beautiful forest walks near Jerusalem aren’t hard to come by.
 The area around the holy city is full of thick woodland and mountainous terrain, perfect for hiking through.
 But there’s a trail in Masarak Park near Beit Meir that’s especially suited to one special purpose: watching the sunset.